andytinkham/Numberz/README.md

 # Numberz
 New home of the Numberz app and NumberzTest test app.

-I sometimes use Numbers to inspire (or evaluate) test design skills.
+I sometimes use Numberz to inspire (or evaluate) test design skills.
 On the surface, it's simple.
 It's an app that generates 5 random munbers between 1 and 9 (inclusively), and then displays the sum of the five numbers.

 The challenge is to determine whether the app is "correct" or not.